 Whether customers are applying for loans or planning money management techniques, banks are constantly working with people to better their futures.
 Because they deal with so many people, customer analytics can come in handy when it comes to improving customer service and interactions with customers.

 In addition, customer analytics can help banks prevent issues that could arise in the future.
 For example, using customer analytics to determine characteristics that align with suspicious behavior can help professionals identify dangerous or suspicious behavior before it’s too late.

 How to prepare for the use of customer analytics

 Just like any other data, customer analytics can be leveraged to prove whether or not you’re predicting something correctly, achieving goals, or preparing properly for the future.

-From the top to the bottom of the sales funnel, customer analytics can help you answer the questions that managers and C-suite executives may have about those customers, as well as improve upon certain metrics so that you can better achieve your objectives.
+From the top to the bottom of the sales funnel and all the way through your marketing campaigns, customer analytics can help you answer the questions that managers and C-suite executives may have about those customers, as well as improve upon certain metrics so that you can better achieve your objectives.

 Examples of questions that customer analytics can answer:

 What are the best touchpoints to communicate with customers?

 How do we customize our messaging to best fit our customers?